-In recent years, the need for more sanitation for public pools classified as increased risk venues has become very clear.
-Keeping recreational water safe for bathers oftentimes requires more than the standard halogen-based sanitizer such as chlorine.
-Ultraviolet (UV) Light secondary disinfection systems have become more commonplace and are in wide use for many public pools.
-If used correctly, they can help provide safe recreational water to ensure bather safety from waterborne pathogens.
+IN RECENT YEARS, the need for more sanitation for public pools has become very clear.
+Keeping recreational water safe for bathers oftentimes requires more than the standard halogenbased sanitizer, such as chlorine, so Ultraviolet (UV) Light Secondary Disinfection Systems have been added to many public pools.
+At the same time, some residential pool owners have incorporated UV systems into their sanitation regimen in order to improve overall results and reduce chlorine use.

+If used correctly, UV systems can help provide safe recreational water to ensure bather safety from waterborne pathogens.
 Additionally, there is a new class of UV products now classified as "Water Conditioning Devices" that improve water and air quality of aquatic facilities.
 These new devices are being used predominantly with indoor pools to improve the indoor air quality but are neither secondary disinfection systems nor sanitizers.